w3f/polkadot-wiki/docs/learn-treasury.md

 ### Creating a Bounty Proposal

-Anyone can create a Bounty proposal using Polkadot JS Apps: From the website, use the Extrinsics tab and select the Treasury pallet, then `Propose_bounty` and enter the value and description of the proposal (usually linked to a forum).
-In the near future, users can use the dedicated Bounty section under Governance.
-The development of a robust user interface to view and manage bounties in the Polkadot Apps is on its way: It will serve Council members, Curators and Beneficiaries of the bounties, as well as all Kusama users observing the on-chain treasury governance.
-For now,
+Anyone can create a Bounty proposal using Polkadot JS Apps: Users will be able to submit a proposal on the dedicated Bounty section under Governance.
+The development of a robust user interface to view and manage bounties in the Polkadot Apps is on its way and it will serve Council members, Curators and Beneficiaries of the bounties, as well as all Kusama users observing the on-chain treasury governance.
+For now, the help of a Councillor is needed to open a bounty proposal as a motion to be voted.

 A bounty can be cancelled by deleting the earmark for a specific treasury amount or be closed if the tasks have been completed.
 On the opposite side, the 90 days life of a bounty can be extended by amending the expiry block number of the bounty to stay active.